Dating and sexual feelings

 What teens are saying about sex top

-You may get lots of messages about sex, everything from intense music lyrics to strict religious rules.
+You may get lots of messages about sex in everything from music lyrics to religious rules.
 Here’s what some young people are saying about waiting, staying safe, and respecting their bodies.

 “I don’t want to get pregnant at a young age, nor do I want to do something that I will regret later in life.
 Even if you don't end up getting pregnant, you can still be left very hurt emotionally.”